 Zwift connects wirelessly to your devices (smart trainer, HR monitor, cadence sensor, etc) via ANT+ or Bluetooth.
-While iOS, AppleTV, and Android users use Bluetooth, ANT+ is the most common method among Windows PC users.
+While iOS, AppleTV, and Android users can only use Bluetooth, ANT+ is the most common method among Windows PC users.

 While you’re at it, get a USB extension cable.
 They’re cheap, and allow you to move your ANT+ stick as close to your trainer for the strongest possible signal.
 The AmazonBasics cables work well and only cost ~$7.
 If your cable needs to be more than 3 meters long, get an active USB extension cable.

 Problems getting your ANT+ stick to work properly with Zwift?
 Check out the “ANT+ Dropout Troubleshooting” post.